Foruck/OC-Immunity/README.md

 # Code for "Highlighting Object Category Immunity for the Generalization of Human-Object Interaction Detection"

-Xinpeng Liu*, Yong-lu Li*, Cewu Lu, accepted to AAAI-2022 Under construction
+Xinpeng Liu*, Yong-lu Li*, Cewu Lu

+Accepted to AAAI-2022

+Under construction

 ## Train